badboy/mdbook-mermaid/README.md

  INFO Done in 1.248059328s
 ```

-You can also install using a bare Cargo installation, compiling from source:
+You can also install using a bare Cargo installation.
+This fetches all dependencies and compiles from source.

 ```
 cargo install mdbook-mermaid